 ![]() |

-The vacant WIOF building as it appeared in 2009.
-Note that the STL tower is still in place. |
+appeared in 2009.
+Note that the STL

 The FM station was given new call letters (WIOF was chosen because the letters resembled the numbers in W-104) and was moved to a brick building on a steep hill in Prospect.
 Merv Griffin himself attended the dedication and ribbon cutting and a carved wooden sign with gold lettering was placed on the hillside proclaiming "Upcountry Stereo W-104."